 The main beach at Coral Bay doesn’t permit dogs, with signs at every access point.
 But dogs are permitted in the grassed park behind the beach and in the carpark.
 If you’re not travelling solo, perhaps take turns to snorkel and look after your pup?

 Alternatively, the beaches south of the point are dog-friendly.
-The main dog beach is Paradise Beach, in between the point and the boat ramp, but it’s only accessible by a un-signposted 4WD track.
+The main dog beach is Paradise Beach, in between the point and the boat ramp, but access is tricky – I’ve also heard reports that access is blocked off while the new resort is being constructed.

-A popular alternative is to walk up to the lookout and then down onto the initial stretch of sand there.
-There are signs prohibiting walking on the dune to prevent erosion, but it is the easiest option to reach Paradise Beach without a 4WD.
+At the time of my visit, the most popular way to access the beach was by walking up to the lookout and down onto the initial stretch of sand there, although there are signs prohibiting walking on the dune to prevent erosion.
+There’s also an un-signposted 4WD track to the beach.

 Two other options are the small beach next to the boat ramp, plus Five Finger Reef.
 The turn-off for Five Finger Reef is just before the boat ramp, but it’s a 4WD only track.
 I wish I could have visited, as I’ve heard great reviews about the snorkelling!